2014 Urban Planning Conference

 Wednesday, April 16, 2014 at SSU New Student Union

 8:30 am - 3:00 pm

 The conference title is “Resilience Planning for Historic and Vulnerable Population”.
 The conference will explore how resilience planning can be utilized to (1) identify potential disaster impacts on historic properties and sites and museum collections, (2) identify demographics of vulnerable populations, (3) leverage resources to protect and respond from disasters and disruptions, and (4) recover and maintain a good quality of life.

 The conference will provide the community with a comprehensive description of how historic and vulnerable communities can become resilient communities who are better prepared for uncertainty, able to adapt to changing condition and bounce back from disasters and disruptions in a sustainable way and maintain a good quality of life for all.
-The conference will have concurrent lectures.
-There will be three lecture sessions: one in the morning and the remaining two in the afternoon.
-Each session will have four concurrent lectures in different tracts including historic building and museum collections, public sector and coastal communities, historic campus communities, and vulnerable populations.
+The conference will have a plenary session and concurrent lectures.
+There will be four lecture sessions: two in the morning and the remaining two in the afternoon.
+Each session will have three concurrent lectures in different tracts including historic building and collections, community resilience, and planning for resilience.

 Dr. Deden Rukmana, Associate Professor and Coordinator of Urban Studies and Planning Program, 912-358-3218, email@example.com